-1. Using a Philips screwdriver, remove the handle stopper (A) held in place by two screws (B).
+1. Using a Philips screwdriver, remove the two screws (A) and two star shaped washers (B) that hold the handle stopper (C) in place.
+Keep.

-Turn the handle counter clock wise one turn to increase pressure.
+2. Turn the handle counter clock wise one turn to increase pressure.
 To reduce the pressure, when installing a new gasket for example, turn clock wise.